A7med3id10/MyReads/README.md

 # MyReads

-Educational project on React nanodegree program @ Udacity
+Educational project on React nanodegree program @ Udacity\
+\
+Application to manage your books and organize them into shelves:
+- Currently reading
+- Want to read
+- Read

 ### Prerequisites
 installing the required packages included in [package.json](package.json) file